billybackpack25/bink/README.md

 I split the test files into the sections provided by the requirements, created my unit tests and then coded the solution to pass the tests.
 I used `isort` and `black` to format my code

+Along the way I've taken screenshots of the terminal as I build the program, these will be in the `images` directory.

 ## How to use the script?